Arnau Tenas

-Arnau Tenas Ureña (born 30 May 2001) is a Spanish professional footballer who plays as a goalkeeper for La Liga club Villarreal.
+Arnau Tenas Ureña (born 30 May 2001) is a Spanish professional footballer who plays as a goalkeeper for club Mallorca, on loan from Villarreal.

 Club career

 Barcelona

 Born in Vic, Barcelona, Catalonia, Tenas began playing as a goalkeeper at the age of 3, starting with his local side Vic Riuprimer.
 He joined La Masia in 2010, and worked his way up their youth categories.
 He made his senior debut for Barcelona B in the Segunda División B in a 2–1 win over Teruel in March 2019.
 He soon after started training with the senior Barcelona team, and in October 2019 got his made the bench for the first time in a La Liga match against Alavés.

 On 27 June 2020, Tenas extended his contract with Barcelona, keeping him at the club until June 2023 with a release clause of € 100m.
 He was on the bench for the 2021 Copa del Rey Final, as Barcelona beat Athletic Bilbao 4–0.

 Paris Saint-Germain

 On 30 July 2023, Tenas signed for Ligue 1 club Paris Saint-Germain on a three-year deal.
 On 3 December 2023, he made his debut for the club in a 2–0 away victory over Le Havre, coming on as a substitute following the expulsion of Gianluigi Donnarumma eleven minutes into the match.

 Tenas went on to make seven saves, the highest number of saves for a goalkeeper as a substitute in a Ligue 1 match since 2016.
 He was hailed as an "unexpected hero" on the occasion of his first top-flight appearance.